Did you hear about #AJO? It’s a fantastic story, although it’s also quite tragic.

 You can get more details about the story here (and many more places on the Internet).

-Now, dad, if you’re like me you’re inspired by this story, and it leads me to ask, What do you think your kids would do with an idea like this?
+Now, dad, if you’re inspired by this story, what do you think your kids would do with an idea like this?

 You never know what kind of impact that could have on your kids.
 It might rock their world; they might start doing nice things for their siblings; they might stop complaining about chores.
 Hey, it could happen!